 COPD and Lung Disease

 - American Lung Association, FL offices in Ft.
-Lauderdale, Jacksonville, Orlando, Tampa
+Lauderdale, Jacksonville, Orlando, and Tampa

 - Patient & Caregiver Network; Better Breathers Clubs